CoveMB/pipeFlow/README.md

 ```

 ### Error Helpers
-You can use little error helper to format the errors attached to the box.
+You can use little error helper to format the errors attached to the "context".

 - **errorBuilder**: the error builder will help you build the error to be returned to the user, it is a curried function so you can pass it's parameter one at the time.
 - code (default to 1): the error code